harikrishnancj/Python/README.md

-# Check  branch for separate file for Exercise
+# Check  branches for separate file for Exercise